madeline-underwood/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/rabbitmq-gcp/baseline.md

 ---
-title: RabbitMQ Baseline Testing on Google Axion C4A Arm Virtual Machine
+title: Validate RabbitMQ baseline testing on Google Axion C4A
 weight: 6

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-## RabbitMQ Baseline Validation on GCP SUSE Arm64 VM
-This document defines a **baseline validation procedure** for RabbitMQ installed on a **Google Cloud SUSE Linux Arm64 virtual machine**.
+After installing RabbitMQ on your Google Cloud SUSE Linux Arm64 virtual machine, you need to validate that it's working correctly.

-The purpose of this baseline is to confirm:
+This baseline validation confirms:

 - RabbitMQ service health
 - Management plugin availability
 - Queue operations (create, publish, consume)
 - CLI tooling functionality (`rabbitmqctl` and `rabbitmqadmin`)

-### Check RabbitMQ node status
+## Check RabbitMQ node status
 Verify that the RabbitMQ node is operational and healthy.

 ```console
 sudo rabbitmqctl status
 ```

+The command output should confirm that:
 - Node status reports RabbitMQ is running
-- No active alarms
+- No active alarms are present
 - Listeners are active on ports 5672 and 15672
 - Memory and disk space are within safe limits